 The main attraction of the Tropicaria is an aquarium with an 11-meter long tunnel.
 Visitors can admire two-meter tiger or brown sharks.
 In the tropics section, you will see tropical and oceanic animals, exotic birds, the smallest monkeys in the world, alligators, sharks, snakes, lizards, spiders.

 A38 Disco Boat is the place where young people spend their leisure time with their friends.
 In the evening you can visit a disco boat where you can have fun with friends.
-Guests of the evening used to be known foreign singers.
+Guests of the evening used to be famous international singers.
 For example Peter Bjorn, James Heather,..

 This fantastic flea market is a great place to find treasure.
 You can pick up various things there and you will be spoiled in the stalls full of things.